Rhys-W-B/QOLbot/README.md

 other things (add them later)

-# HOW TO USE(for the goobers on my team)
+# HOW TO SETUP(for the goobers on my team)
-1. create empty folder somewhere
+1. Create empty folder somewhere
+2. Clone the repository
+3. Download the env file Rhys emailed us (No. It is not a virus)
+4. Move the env file into the main directory (QOLBot)